Deploy on GCP Using Helm Charts

 Search for Kubernetes Engine API and click Enable:

-Google Cloud CLI (gcloud
+Google Cloud CLI (

 )